rafael-santiago/kryptos/doc/INTERNALS.md

 ## Okay, let's add a new block cipher called "foofish" to libkryptos...

-Now let's suppose you read about a brand new awesome, super-secure block cipher called foofish and want to add it to kryptos.
+Now let's suppose you read about a brand new awesome, super-secure block cipher called foofish and you want to add it to kryptos.

-The foofish cipher encrypts blocks of 128-bits, this needs a user's key of 256-bits in order to expand the final key (generate the sub-keys).
+The foofish cipher encrypts blocks of 128-bits, it needs a user's key of 256-bits in order to expand the final key (generate the sub-keys).

-The first thing that you should do is define a new constant into the typed enum called ``kryptos_cipher_t``.
+The first thing you should do is define a new constant into the typed enum called ``kryptos_cipher_t``.
 This enum is located in ``kryptos_types.h``, take a look:

 ```c